marketplacer/MprHttp/README.md

 ## TegHttpText

-Loads text from remote source.
+This library is a collection of methods for loading text from remote source.
+It works as a wrapper around `NSURLSession` and provides shorter syntax.

 ```Swift